eborbath/eborbath.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a Junior Professor of Empirical-Analytical Participation Research at the [Institute of Political Science](https://www.uni-heidelberg.de/politikwissenschaften/){:target="_blank"} at Ruprecht-Karls-Universität Heidelberg, where I also lead the Emmy Noether Research Group on *The New Climate Divide*.
-I am also a guest researcher at the [Center for Civil Society Research](https://www.wzb.eu/en/research/trans-sectoral-research/center-for-civil-society-research){:target="_blank"} at the WZB Berlin Social Science Center.
+I am a guest researcher at the [Center for Civil Society Research](https://www.wzb.eu/en/research/trans-sectoral-research/center-for-civil-society-research){:target="_blank"} at the WZB Berlin Social Science Center.

 __My research focuses on__ mass mobilization amidst transformations in European cleavage structures, shaped by the rising salience of climate change, immigration, and European integration.
 I bridge perspectives from comparative politics and political sociology by examining both the supply and demand sides: party competition and movement mobilization on the supply side, and individual-level participation and group identities on the demand side.
 Empirically, I primarily use quantitative methods and analyze data derived from media coverage of electoral and protest politics, as well as individual-level surveys and survey experiments.
 Geographically, my research focuses on Western, Central, and Eastern Europe.